garrys2418/server_test/README.md

 # server_test
 ## Introduction

-This repos contains a complete AWS EC2 instance creation with Docker installation, using terraform to provision EC2 instances on AWS, and Ansible playbooks to install docker.
+This repos contains a complete AWS EC2 instance creation with Docker installation, using terraform to provision EC2 instances on AWS, and Ansible playbooks to install docker, build and run container.

 ### Terraform configuration